Ghatotkacha

-He is the father of Anjanaparvan, Barbarika and Meghavarna.
-He was an important fighter from the Pandava side in the Kurukshetra war and caused a great deal of destruction to the Kaurava army.
-Ghatotkacha killed many demons like Alambusha, Alayudha, and many gigantic Asuras.
-He was specifically called out as the warrior who forced Karna to use his Vasavi Shakti weapon, and courted a hero’s death in the great war.
+As the head of one akshauhini army, he was an important fighter from the Pandava side in the Kurukshetra War and caused a great deal of destruction to the Kaurava army.
+Ghatotkacha killed many demons like Alambusha, Alayudha, and many gigantic asuras.
+He was specifically called out as the warrior who forced Karna to use his vasavi shakti weapon, and courted a hero’s death in the great war.

+Biography

+Name

+His name refers to his round bald head; ghata means 'pot' and utkacha means 'head' in Sanskrit.

-Birth and the Legends
+Birth and early life

-On the burning of the 'Lakshagriha', the Pandavas escape through a tunnel and reached a forest.
-While they were sleeping the demon chief Hidimba in the forest sees the Pandavas from the top of a tree, and he appoints his sister Hidimbi to bring them to him for food.
+On the burning of the Lakshagriha, the Pandavas escape through a tunnel and reach a forest.
+While they were sleeping, the rakshasa chief Hidimba in the forest sees the Pandavas from the top of a tree, and he appoints his sister Hidimbi to bring them to him for food.
 Hidimbi goes to the Pandavas in the guise of a beautiful woman.
-She is attracted to Bhima and prays for the return of her love.
+She is attracted to Bhima and prays for the reciprocity of her love.
 She alerts the Pandavas to her brother's demands, pleading with them to leave the forest; however, Bhima refuses.
 Impatient at the delay, Hidimba runs towards the Pandavas but is slain by Bhima.
 Hidimbi then approaches Kunti and requests Bhima's hand in marriage.
 The Pandavas agree to the proposal on the condition that once a child is born to Hidimbi, they'd have to continue their peregrinations.
 Later, Ghatotkacha is born to Hidimbi and Bhima.
 Indra bestows on Ghaṭotkacha prowess enough to be a suitable opponent to Karna.
 Ghatotkacha grows up under the care of Hidimbi.
-Like his father, Ghatotkacha's weapon of choice is the mace.